 Disaster Supply Kits are essential supplies to keep you alive, hydrated, and satiated during an emergency.
-If an earthquake was to occur and plumbing and electricity went out, the kit can be your go to.
 Having water bottles on hand, or gallon jugs, is a good way to stay hydrated.
 Generally, a gallon per person in the household is a good starting point.
-Water bottles do have an expiration date.
-The plastic degrades in the bottles mixing with the water after too long.
+Water bottles do have an expiration date since the plastic degrades in the bottles and begins mixing with the water after too long.
 A "best used by date" should be on most bottles.
-On top of water, there should also be food located in the bags.
+In addition to water, there should also be food located in the bags.

 Nonperishable items, such as can goods, should be present.
 Though foods might say nonperishable, they are actually perishable.
 This rings especially true in Okinawa where the heat and humidity take its toll on items faster than in a milder climate.
-Besides the basic items for an emergency kit any prescriptions items for children and pets are needed.
+Besides the basic items for an emergency kit, any prescriptions or medicine for children and pets are needed as well.
 Keep the kit someplace easily accessible.
 Having a kit specifically for your vehicle is also a necessity.
-While the kit is similar to a basic emergency kit, a vehicle kit needs a couple of different items.
+While the vehicle kit is similar than a basic emergency kit, a vehicle kit needs a couple of different items.
 A car jack, flares, flashlight, and jumper cables should be readily available.
 In both kits, blankets are essential.
-Even though Okinawa is generally a hot climate, nights may get cold.
-In a car, the cold might creep in fast.
+Even though Okinawa is generally a hot climate, nights may get cold, especially in the winter.